N8WM/raspi-play/README.md

 ### 4. Solder the jumper wires from the DAC to the Pi

-Make sure the wires go into the front component side of the Pi, otherwise the case will not fit properly.
+Make sure the wires go into the front component side of the Pi, otherwise the Pi will not fit into the case properly.
 Please use the following guide:

 **Connection guide**
 ```